Aleksander-Sapieha/Not-C/README.md

 # disclaimer

-the files are from an open source repository "py-myopl-code" i just modified them
+i used some open source code